SKM1007/Comprehensive-System-Performance-Dashboard-with-Pie-Chart-Visualization/README.md

 Overall System Score: Calculates a performance score based on the CPU, memory, and storage.

 Installation:
-1. you need to have a python installed with rquired with the packages.
+1. you need to have a python installed with rquired packages.

 then have to install matplotlib using cmd (if u are using windows)